litnimax/astconfman/README.md

 # Asterisk ConfBridge Manager
-This is a WEB based interface for managing Asterisk ConfBridge appliction.
+This is a WEB based interface for managing Asterisk ConfBridge application.

 **Built on Asterisk ConfBridge, Flask, SocketIO, React.js**